yaroslavkhudchenko/task-manager/README.md

 ## Functionality

-1. <p> User can drag and drop second and third layer task and changing their order. </p>
+1. <p> User can drag and drop second and third layer tasks and change their order. </p>

 1. <p> User can edit all the titles in the project.
-All changes are real time and do not require any page reload. </p>
+All changes are saved in real time and do not require any page reload. </p>

-1. <p> User can add task at any layer if the previous layer exist </p>
+1. <p> User can add task at any layer if the previous one exists </p>

 ## Tech-stack

 ### Backend

 <p> Server side of the project is done with Node.js and Express.js</p>
-<p> MondoDB is used for the database storage.</p>
+<p> MondoDB is used as the database storage.</p>

 ### Frontend